|User Group FAQ|

 Does the group have to be called a “group”?

-No. When you complete the registration form you will be given the option of selecting another term, such as organization, association, network, club, meet up or local term, subject to approval of Open Source Matters.
+No. When you complete the registration form you will be given the option of selecting another term, such as organisation, association, network, club, meet up or local term, subject to approval of Open Source Matters.
 Make a choice that makes sense in your culture and in terms of what you plan to do.

 Can unregistered groups use the name Joomla! or Joomla!
 User Group?